Home | Mail | Resume | Karsten M. Self

 Written: Monday, September 18, 2000

 What's happening is that both disks and distros are getting bigger.
 While you can run GNU/Linux in as little as 1.7 MiB, a typical generous desktop install now will want about 6-24 GiB just for system files.
+Filesystem bloat seems to be about 100% every 3-4 years.
 As always, YMMV.

 Finally: it's becoming increasingly popular for both personal and enterprise systems to perform only minimal partitioning: boot, root, swap, and perhaps /tmp or /scratch on a larger box.
 I'm somewhat old-school and prefer more partitions for reasons of control and redundancy.
+The downside is managing more partitions and possibly finding yourself squeezed for space.
 There's no specific need to follow they guidelines here, though you might see some benefits (and costs) from doing so.

 Basic recommendation

-/usr/local 1 - 2+ GB (Really depends on what you put there)
+/usr/local 1 - 2+ GiB (Really depends on what you put there)

 /home remainder (Music/video generally biggest)